addania/coding/src/pages/TypeScript.md

 ## Excluding and including files to compile

-> `tsconfig.json` file is a critical file which tells Typescript how to compile files!
+> `tsconfig.json` file is a critical file which tells Typescript how to compile this whole project!

 > It is possible to exclude certain files from compilation.
 In order to do that you need to add exclude command at the end of the `tsconfig.json` file.
 Make sure you add the command betwee two curly brackets and separate them by comma: